Adding Visual Effects

 </div>

-That HTML looks like this:
+That HTML looks like Figure 7.

 This test text exists here to ensure that the “div” element is large enough that the border radius is obvious.